Timberwolves vs. Warriors Prediction & Picks - November 14

 - Computer Predicted Total: 220.6

-- The Warriors have covered the spread less often than the Timberwolves this season, sporting an ATS record of 5-6-0, as opposed to the 6-3-0 record of the T-Wolves.

-- When the spread is set as 2.5 or more this season, Golden State (2-5) covers a lower percentage of those games when it is the favorite (28.6%) than Minnesota (2-0) does as the underdog (100%).

-- Golden State's games have gone over the total 45.5% of the time this season (five out of 11), less often than Minnesota's games have (five out of nine).
+- Minnesota's games have gone over the total 55.6% of the time this season (five out of nine), which is more often than Golden State's games have (five out of 11).

-- As a moneyline favorite this year, the Warriors are 4-3, while the Timberwolves are 3-1 as moneyline underdogs.
+- As a moneyline favorite this year, the Timberwolves are 4-1, while the Warriors are 2-2 as moneyline underdogs.

 Put your picks to the test and bet on the Timberwolves with BetMGM Sportsbook.